gayuna/gayuna/projects/02-coupang-tw.md

-# Unlocking a New Market: How Backend Integration Fueled Coupang's Success in Taiwan
+# $100K to $8M: How Backend Integration Fueled Coupang's Success in Taiwan

 ## The Business Context & The Strategic Challenge
-Coupang, often dubbed the "Amazon of South Korea," is a dominant e-commerce leader known for its hyper-efficient logistics and signature "Rocket Delivery" service.
+__Coupang__, often dubbed the "__Amazon of South Korea__," is a dominant e-commerce leader known for its hyper-efficient logistics and signature "Rocket Delivery" service.
 While I was there, the company began leveraging its domestic success to launch a strategic international expansion, with Taiwan identified as a key growth market.

 ![image](https://github.com/user-attachments/assets/61bf71b8-88d2-4edf-a383-e755c45a5f4e)

 As part of this expansion, our team was tasked with building the foundational logistics infrastructure in Taiwan.
 The goal was to integrate our modern, automated systems with local partners, including convenience store (CVS) chains like Family Mart and Seven Eleven, for last-mile delivery.

 Our initial approach utilized a third-party broker for this integration, but they proved to be unreliable, causing frequent service disruptions and a poor customer experience.
 To solve this and gain control over our logistics network, a strategic decision was made to build direct integrations with the CVS partners, cutting out the intermediary.
 The primary challenge was that these major partners operated on legacy technology stacks and relied on manual FTP file transfers—a stark contrast to Coupang's fully automated, API-driven architecture.